obradovicfilip/academic-website/content/post/_index.md

   caption: ""
   image: ""
 ---
 This blog will mostly be used to make access to information about Ph.D. studies more equitable.
-If you are asking "Why the obscure language?", please click [here](https://filipobradovic.com/post/why-the-strange-language/).
+If you are wondering about the obscure language, please click [here](https://filipobradovic.com/post/why-the-strange-language/).